tgdwyer/tgdwyer.github.io/_chapters/randmonad.md

 2. Defining a new function `h` that, given an initial Seed, runs `g` to get `(newSeed, a)`.
 3. Returning `(newSeed, f a)`, where `f a` is the transformed value.

-After applying fmap f, we have a new random computation that takes the same Seed as input and produces a transformed value (f a), while maintaining the same mechanics of randomness (i.e., correctly passing and updating the Seed state).
+After applying `fmap f`, we have a new random computation that takes the same Seed as input and produces a transformed value `(f a)`, while maintaining the same mechanics of randomness (i.e., correctly passing and updating the Seed state).

 We can also be a bit more succinct, by making use of `fmap` instances